griquelme/tidyms/docs/peak-picking.rst

 An interval is classified as baseline if this probability is greater than 0.05.

 ..  plot:: plots/peak_detection_baseline_example.py
-    :caption: Peak detection and baseline baseline estimation in noisy signals.
+    :caption: Peak detection and baseline estimation in noisy signals.

 References
 ----------